 1) the TeX Live developers have not yet made the update.
 This is usually done within a day or two of the upload to CTAN, but occasionally it can take longer.

-2) the package may not be available under a free software license, in which case it cannot be included in TeX Live (the package contribution page explains).
+2) the package may not be available under a free software license, among other issues, in which case it cannot be included in TeX Live (the package contribution page explains).

 More information is in the full tlmgr documentation.